SleepStack logo

 While SleepStack's 275mg magnesium glycinate is formulated primarily for sleep, the same mineral supports cardiovascular function through overlapping biological mechanisms.

-A pooled analysis of 38 randomized controlled trials, cited by Harvard Health, found that magnesium supplements may modestly lower blood pressure across a range of populations.
+A pooled analysis of 38 randomized controlled trials found that magnesium supplements may modestly lower blood pressure across a range of populations.
 The reductions were not dramatic, but they were statistically significant and consistent enough to be clinically meaningful when combined with other lifestyle interventions.

 A 2011 review by Houston in the Journal of Clinical Hypertension examined the relationship between magnesium intake and blood pressure more broadly.
 The analysis found that magnesium intake of 500 to 1,000 mg per day may reduce blood pressure by as much as 5.6/2.8 mmHg, though results varied widely across individual studies (PMID: 22051430).
 That wide range reflects differences in study design, population, baseline magnesium status, and the form of magnesium used.